Ignaciolandeta/SQL-Django-Models-and-Migrations/README.md

 4. Django Admin; since it is so common for developers to have to create new objects, Django comes with a default admin interface that allows us to do this more easily.

-5. Users; the last thing we’ll discuss in this video is the idea of "authentication", or allowing users to log in and log out of a website.
+5. Users; the last important thing is the idea of "authentication", or allowing users to log in and log out of a website.
 Fortunately, Django makes this very easy for us.